 NewVantage Partners reported that only a quarter of organisations have successfully made a shift towards a data-driven culture, leaving the remaining three quarters to suffer from the symptoms of low data maturity.

 Low data maturity is often associated with a lack of trust in and a limited use of data: this toxic mix inevitably leads to a competitive disadvantage.

 In contrast, high levels of data maturity come hand-in-hand with informed decision making, trust and transparency, and ultimately, long-term success.

-However, climbing the data maturity ladder is no longer about leading the pack, but rather, surviving in an increasingly data-driven world.
+However, climbing the data maturity curve is no longer about leading the pack, but rather, surviving in an increasingly data-driven world.
 But for organisations to become data mature, they must have an effective data strategy that is integrated within the culture.

 Put simply, data strategy is the approach that an organisation takes to manage and use its data to create a sustainable competitive advantage and support its goals.
 A good data strategy, therefore, leverages an organisation’s digital assets and ensures data initiatives are focused.